smidy/ChickenFight/Learning/MessageSystem.md

 3. **Validation Chain**: Client requests → Server validation → Success/failure response
 4. **Broadcast Propagation**: Actions by one client affect all connected clients
 5. **Asynchronous Nature**: Messages may arrive out of order or be delayed
+6. **Interface Contracts**: Messages implement interfaces that define their purpose and properties

 Understanding these patterns will help you reason about the system's behavior and potential edge cases.